Clues sought in suicide of film director Tony Scott

-LOS ANGELES (Reuters) - Investigators sought clues on Monday to what prompted British-born filmmaker Tony Scott to take his own life in Los Angeles, while much of Hollywood focused on conflicting media reports about whether he was suffering from brain cancer.
+LOS ANGELES (Reuters) - Investigators sought clues on Monday to what prompted British-born filmmaker Tony Scott to take his own life in Los Angeles, while much of Hollywood focused on an unconfirmed news report that he was suffering from brain cancer.

-Medical examiners on Monday performed an autopsy on Scott, whose body was recovered from the harbor nearly three hours after he jumped in, said Ed Winter, assistant chief of the Los Angeles County Coroner’s Office.
+Medical examiners were scheduled on Monday to perform an autopsy on Scott’s body, which was recovered from the harbor nearly three hours after he jumped in, Assistant Chief Coroner Ed Winter said.

-He said results of the exam likely will be kept confidential until toxicology and other tests are completed.
-A coroner’s spokesman said that could take four to eight weeks.
+Results of the exam will likely be kept confidential until toxicology and other tests are completed, he said.

-Winter said he could not confirm an ABC News report that said Scott, the younger brother of director and three-time Oscar nominee Ridley Scott, had inoperable brain cancer.
+Winter said he could not confirm an ABC News report that said the filmmaker, the younger brother of fellow director and three-time Oscar nominee Ridley Scott, had inoperable brain cancer.
 The report cited an unidentified source close to Scott.

-The celebrity news website TMZ.com reported later on Monday that Scott’s wife had told investigators that rumors of an inoperable brain cancer were “absolutely false,” though TMZ did not specify the origin of its account.

 Asked whether the suicide note found by friends in Scott’s office or any other writings referred to an illness, Winter said, “not to my knowledge.”
 Authorities have not disclosed the content of the note.

-Winter also said investigators had no theories about what led Scott, who was 68, to kill himself.
+He also said investigators had no theories about what led Scott, who was 68, to take his own life.

-Witnesses reported seeing Scott stop his car at about the midway point of the bridge shortly after noon on Sunday, climb a fence along the edge of the span and leap into the water, coroner’s officials said.
+A spokeswoman for Scott confirmed his death on Sunday night and asked that the media respect his family’s privacy.

 Members of the film industry expressed shock at the death of one of Hollywood’s most prolific and bankable producer-directors with reactions from Tom Cruise, Ron Howard and others.

-Cruise, who shot to stardom in Scott’s 1986 fighter-jet adventure “Top Gun,” described the director as “my dear friend” and said in a statement: “I will really miss him.
-He was a creative visionary whose mark on film is immeasurable.”
+Cruise, who shot to stardom in Scott’s ”Top Gun“ in 1986, described him as ”my dear friend“ and said in a statement: ”I will really miss him.
+He was a creative visionary whose mark on film is immeasurable.

-Cruise was reported by Hollywood trade paper the Hollywood Reporter to be working with Scott on plans for a “Top Gun” sequel and toured a naval air station in Nevada late last week with the director as part of their research for the movie.
+“No more Tony Scott movies.
+Tragic day,” Ron Howard, the Oscar-winning director behind “A Beautiful Mind,” said in a Twitter message.
+Actor Samuel L. Jackson tweeted that he was “taking a moment to reflect on Tony Scott’s life & work.”

-Gene Hackman, who starred in Scott’s 1998 spy thriller “Enemy of the State” and his 1995 submarine drama “Crimson Tide,” remembered him as “always sensitive to the needs of an actor.
+Gene Hackman, who starred in Scott’s “Enemy of the State” and “Crimson Tide”, remembered him as “always sensitive to the needs of an actor.
 We’ve lost a wonderful, creative talent.”

+Scott was seen parking his car on the Vincent Thomas Bridge and leaping into the water at about 12:30 p.m. local time (1930 GMT) on Sunday, according to Lieutenant Joe Bale, a watch commander for the coroner’s office.

+Bale said the body was recovered from the harbor shortly before 3 p.m.
+(2200 GMT) and subsequently identified as being that of the filmmaker.

 Scott, frequently seen behind the camera in his signature faded red baseball cap, directed more than two dozen movies and television shows and produced nearly 50 titles.